afnleaf/pkautocalc/README.md

 - test score results (could be improved)
 - control error for undefined pokemon

 ### frontend
-- links to me
-- how to use (kinda done)
-- field conditions
-	- passed through frontend
 - make everything look nicer

 ### production